usyless/usyless.github.io/README.md

 - Colour of the traced line on screen
 ### Trace Line Thickness:
 - Thickness of the traced line on screen

-## Messed up settings?
-Press the "Restore Default Settings" button to restore them to the recommended defaults.

-## Found a bug?
-Report it to @usy_ on Discord!